Display

 Weston Examples

-You can find various weston example programs and utilities under /usr/bin/weston-* in IoT Yocto.
+You can find various Weston example programs and utilities under /usr/bin/weston-* in IoT Yocto.
 For example weston-info provides information on configurations and versions.

 Stopping and Restarting Weston